Students with type 1 diabetes will gain the same health benefits from physical activity as students without type 1 diabetes

 For younger children, play can be as active as organised sport for older children.

 The student’s diabetes management plan for school will provide details on any adjustments needed for sports and physical activity.
 School staff supervising students participating in sports activities are to ensure that they have access to a blood glucose monitor, hypo kit and the student’s diabetes action plan.
 The diabetes management plan for school will specify whether the student will need to perform a blood glucose check before taking part in physical activity and what further action may be taken.
 Students using insulin pumps may need to remove the pump before physical activity, contact sports and water sports to prevent the pump from being damaged (refer to the student’s diabetes management plan for school for instructions).
 The maximum recommended disconnection time is 90 minutes.
 The pump should be kept in a dry and safe place.
 It is vital that the pump is reconnected after exercise and blood glucose is checked.
 Remember that pumps are expensive and must be kept safe.

 Reasonable adjustments may include:

-- considerations when student participates in physical activities, including additional precautions taken during swimming;
+- considerations when a student participates in physical activities, including additional precautions taken during swimming

 - staff to inform parents/carer in advance for changes in activities.